RJDennis/TensorTrainTools.jl/README.md

 ```julia
 train = TTconstant(value,n,r)
 ```
-where `n` is a tuple of `d` integers specifying the number of nodes along each dimension and `r` is either an integer or a `d+1` vector of integers, with first and last elements equaling `1`, specifying the ranks.
+where `n` is a tuple containing `d` positive integers specifying the number of points (or nodes) along each dimension and `r` is either an integer or a `d+1` vector of integers, with first and last elements equaling `1`, specifying the ranks.

 A random discrete tensor train with elements drawn from a continuous uniform density can be initialized through:
 ```julia
 train = TTrandom(n,r)
 ```
-where, again, `n` is a tuple of `d` integers and `r` is either an integer or a `d+1` vector of integers whose first and last elements equal `1`.
+where, again, `n` is a tuple of `d` positive integers and `r` is either an integer or a `d+1` vector of integers whose first and last elements equal `1`.

-Once constructed, tensor trains can be made left or right orthogonal using:
+Once constructed, tensor trains can be made left- or right-orthogonal using:
 ```julia
 new_train = TTorthogleft(train)
 new_train = TTorthogright(train)